Hounds and Fury

 "My grandpa told me when I was a pup...
 'Howl at midnight, three strong,'" Whitey, an excitable terrier, assures his pals after the invocation seems to fall flat.
 "Then again, they did put Grandpa down the next day."
 In addition to Jack and Whitey, the core group consists of Ace, the leader of sorts, a noble husky; Pugsley, an irreverent pug; Rex, an imposing Doberman who's also something of a scaredy-cat (but who's been brave in a pinch); and Orphan, the only actual cat in the bunch to start, whom everyone — including Orphan himself — considers an outsider yet who always ends up involved in the adventures at hand.
 The Wise Dog also shows, and the cast expands in later tales to include an apprentice Wise Dog named Miranda, the sorcerous black cat Dymphna, and others.

-At first Jack chalks up the disturbances in "Stray" to bad food or nightmares, and his human family even brings in a pet psychic who says that Jack is asking for "more affection". ("Please don't listen to this moron," Jack counters silently, "I just want a decent night's sleep!")
+At first Jack chalks up the disturbances in "Stray" to bad food or nightmares, while his human family even brings in a pet psychic who says that Jack is asking for "more affection". ("Please don't listen to this moron," Jack counters silently, "I just want a decent night's sleep!")
 The Wise Dog determines that the doghouse is haunted, and the pack digs until bones are found — normally a treasure, but not when the bones belong to another dog.
-While the entire story lasts only 8 pages, the concept is fresh, its characters are well defined, and the denouement is quite poignant.
+Although the entire story lasts only 8 pages, the concept is fresh, its characters are well defined, and the denouement is quite poignant.
 The beasts of Burden Hill are bound by the indelibly eerie experience.

 Small wonder that the critters, having garnered Thompson an Eisner Award (not her first or last), returned in 2004 in The Dark Horse Book of Witchcraft for the 12-page "Unfamiliar" and twice again after that in ever-longer anthology entries, uniting the group further in tragedy, before the long-awaited Beasts of Burden miniseries debuted in September 2009.
 The first issue's 23-page "The Gathering Storm" ends with the Wise Dog deputizing our heroes upon their success in confronting, to quote Pugs, "a mother-humpin', big-ass giant frog" (made up of smaller frogs) and the realization that Burden Hill is apparently a magnet for bad mojo.

 You can read "Stray", "Unfamiliar", and the disturbing 16-page "Let Sleeping Dogs Lie" from 2005's The Dark Horse Book of the Dead at the Dark Horse website for free — and once you do, you'll want to own them, which you can now accomplish without tracking down the original anthologies (but that is still recommended given the other goodness they contain).
-All three short stories plus the 20-page "A Dog and His Boy" from 2006's The Dark Horse Book of Monsters, the final installment of Allie's annual pre-Halloween treats, are reprinted in 2010's Beasts of Burden: Animal Rites hardcover [ISBN 978-1-59582-513-1], which also collects the four 22-to-24-page stories from last fall's BOB miniseries and throws in a sketchbook section for a list price of just $19.99.
+All three short stories plus the 20-page "A Dog and His Boy" from 2006's The Dark Horse Book of Monsters, the final installment of Allie's annual pre-Halloween treats, are reprinted in 2010's Beasts of Burden: Animal Rites hardcover [update: now available in paperback], which also collects the four 22-to-24-page stories from last fall's BOB miniseries and throws in a sketchbook section for a list price of just $19.99.
 The World's Greatest Paranormal Investigator himself crossed paths with the BOB cats and dogs in the October 2010 Hellboy / Beasts of Burden one-shot, Sacrifice, and last month a new 8-page story, "Food Run" — less intense and more whimsical than what's come before — appeared in the fourth volume of the revived Dark Horse Presents, with further BOB tales promised for future issues.

-Dorkin reins in the sarcasm and outrageousness present in such work as his Milk and Cheese comics for Slave Labor (scheduled for a deluxe hardcover collection from Dark Horse in December) or Cartoon Network's Space Ghost Coast to Coast, while Thompson's artwork blends cartooning and naturalism beautifully in the lush watercolors that readers have come to expect from her Magic Trixie books for Scholastic or the Scary Godmother hardcovers first published by Sirius (collected by Dark Horse last year).
+Dorkin reins in the sarcasm and outrageousness present on display in his Milk and Cheese comics for Slave Labor (scheduled for a deluxe hardcover collection from Dark Horse in December) or Cartoon Network's Space Ghost Coast to Coast, while Thompson's artwork blends cartooning and naturalism beautifully in the lush watercolors that readers have come to expect from her Magic Trixie books for Scholastic or the Scary Godmother hardcovers first published by Sirius (collected by Dark Horse last year).
 The genius of his writing and her art is epitomized by a pair of panels from "The Gathering Storm" wherein an action shot worthy of Thompson's fellow comics-painting Chicagoan Alex Ross depicts Orphan ready to strike, his claws reflected in the eye of the frog beast that is his target, after gravely intoning, "This is for Fluffy, you big stinkin' pile of crap."

 You may read that as purely a laugh line out of context, but when I describe Beasts of Burden as poignant and disturbing I mean it; the occasionally slightly crude dialogue isn't the only reason these stories are not appropriate for younger readers.
 For every instance of levity, be it a tough-talking raccoon or a magic hairball or the pun in the title of "Something Whiskered This Way Comes", the stakes remain life and death (and sometimes reanimation) with true sacrifices made.
 We grow to love these beasts as they banter, yet it's often the silent scenes that truly touch the heart.
 As in much good fiction, the moments of humor and pathos follow closely on the heels of one another, rendering the beasts of Burden Hill something very akin to human.